-For the most important topics identified in the materiality analysis, KB Group describes their main impacts on the economy and on people, but also the links to negative impacts.
-The analysis informs on possible directions of activities that can be developed to manage each theme and its impacts, including the development of related policies and commitments.
+For the most important topics identified in the materiality analysis, KB Group describes their main impacts on the economy and on people, but also their interlinking with negative impacts.
+The analysis provides information about the possible directions of activities that can be pursued to manage each of the topics and its impacts, including the development of related policies and commitments.
 It also provides a basis for evaluating the effectiveness of the activities undertaken and for reporting.

-Among the topics significant for stakeholders and prospects of Komerční banka, the following five topics ranked as the most material:
+Of the topics significant for stakeholders and prospects of Komerční banka, the following five were ranked as the most material:

-1) Data security - The category addresses management of risks related to collection, retention, and use of sensitive, confidential, and/or proprietary client or user data.
-It includes social issues that may arise from incidents such as data breaches in which personally identifiable information (PII) and other user or client data may be exposed.
-It addresses a company’s strategy, policies, and practices related to IT infrastructure, staff training, record keeping, cooperation with law enforcement, and other mechanisms used to ensure security of client or user data.
-Trust and credibility are foundations of banking, banks are guardians of valuable data on their clients, other business partners and own operations.
-Weakened trust in ability of a financial institution to keep its data safe can have profound implications for reputation and competitiveness of such bank or financial group.
+The category addresses management of risks related to collection, retention, and use of sensitive, confidential, and/or proprietary client or user data.
+It includes social issues that may arise from incidents such as data breaches in which personally identifiable information (PII) and other user or customer data may be exposed.
+It addresses a company’s strategy, policies, and practices related to IT infrastructure, staff training, record keeping, cooperation with law enforcement, and other mechanisms used to ensure security of customer or user data.
+Trust and credibility are the foundations of banking.
+Banks are guardians of valuable data on their clients, other business partners, and their own operations.
+Weakened trust in the ability of a financial institution to keep its data safe can have profound implications for reputation and competitiveness of such a bank or financial group.

-3) Energy transition - The category addresses impacts associated with energy transition.
-For a financial company, it comprises risks and opportunities related to the process of energy transition for its clients and the economy as a whole.
-This structural change of the energy system has a potential to determine long-term prosperity, resilience and sustainability of the whole economies or even regional blocks, such as the European Union.
-It involves building a capacity to evaluate and finance diverse projects and organisations influenced by the changes regarding energy supply and consumption.
+The category addresses environmental impacts associated with energy consumption.
+For a financial services company, it comprises risks and opportunities related to the process of energy transition for its clients and the economy as a whole.
+This structural change of the energy system has a potential to determine long-term prosperity, resilience and sustainability of whole economies or even regional blocks, such as the European Union.
+It involves building capacity to evaluate and finance diverse projects and organisations influenced by the changes regarding energy supply and consumption.
 Furthermore, it addresses the company’s management of energy efficiency and intensity, energy mix, as well as grid reliance.

-4) Business model resilience - The category addresses an industry’s capacity to manage risks and opportunities associated with incorporating social, environmental, and political transitions into long-term business model planning.
+The category addresses an industry’s capacity to manage risks and opportunities associated with incorporating social, environmental, and political transitions into long-term business model planning.
 This includes responsiveness to the transition to a low-carbon and climate-constrained economy, as well as growth and creation of new markets among unserved and underserved socio-economic populations.
 The category highlights industries in which evolving environmental and social realities may challenge companies to fundamentally adapt or may put their business models at risk.
-In financial services industry, the landscape in Europe is changing, partly due to disruptive digital innovation and the threat of competition from both banks and non-banks.
-Banks must therefore establish their path to sustainable and viable business model to remain in the market, and the winners must ensure their model can sustain an increased volume of business.
-Next to substantial market pressure, banks must also prepare for intensifying supervisory dialogues on topics such as profitability, automation and digitalisation, risk management frameworks and controlled transition following banks’ consolidation.
+Within the financial services industry, the landscape in Europe is changing, partly due to disruptive digital innovation and the threat of competition from both banks and non-banks.
+Banks must therefore establish their paths to sustainable and viable business models to remain in the market, and the winners must ensure that their model can sustain an increased volume of business.
+In addition to substantial market pressure, banks must also prepare for intensifying supervisory dialogues on topics such as profitability, automation and digitalisation, risk management frameworks, and controlled transition following banks’ consolidation.